-To promote a variety of concentrated studies, taught within a short time frame, that will enrich what is taught at home and provide students with educational opportunities outside the home as they prepare for adulthood, work, and/or college.
+To promote a variety of concentrated studies, taught within a short timeframe, that will enrich what is taught at home and provide members with educational or social opportunities.

 To provide a lending source of curricular materials for both new and experienced REACH homeschoolers; to maintain a selection of materials for members who are unable to afford them or who only need them for part of a homeschooling year; to keep available science and research materials which are harder to find locally; to maintain, as space permits, a selection of Christian fiction and non-fiction, classic literature and children’s literature, and audio, VHS, and DVD materials usable for both homeschool instruction and general reading.

 To support and encourage REACH moms in their home school journey by providing opportunities to fellowship and connect with each other.
 To assist new members in “learning the ropes” by providing short-term mentors.
 To share information about available resources and curriculum for those seeking assistance.
 To utilize a network of veteran home schooling parents who can share the wisdom they have gleaned in their own experiences with those seeking to travel a similar path.

 To provide a regular time of fellowship and to promote relationship building within REACH through a combination of simple activities at parks, the skating rink, and including some parties.

 To organize and carry out a spelling bee which will challenge Kindergarten through 8th grade REACH students to become better spellers, help increase confidence, develop public speaking abilities, and learn competition skills.